-Whether you’re looking to buy your first home or your next one, you need to get savvy with your savings.
+Buying your first home?
+It’s time to get to get savvy with your savings.
 Financial journalist David Burrows explores how a stocks and shares ISA may be able to help.

-Buying a home can be a daunting prospect these days.
-In this article, we examine the true cost of buying a home, and look at how a tax-free Individual Savings Account (ISA) that invests in the stock market, could help you secure that all-essential deposit.
+Whether you’re taking your first step onto the property ladder or trying to move onto the next rung, buying a home can be a daunting prospect these days.
+In this article we examine the true cost of buying a home and look at how a tax-free individual savings account (ISA) that invests in the stock market could help you secure the all-essential deposit.